Fall in Love with Yours Truly by Abby Jimenez

 The author uses letters as a catalyst to grow the initial friendship, and they are a great addition to the story.
 It felt like an older, classical take in a modern world.
 Reading it felt very nostalgic to me and reminded me of simpler times.

-The author’s note is a must-read at the end.
+The author’s note at the end is a must-read.
 I was surprised to learn how much of this story was based on her own life, and it was genuinely heart-wrenching to read about it.

 But she also uses this platform to shed light on important issues like organ donation, which is commendable.